ympbyc/Pasta/README.md

 ### object oriented ###

 This is very important.
-Pasta does not mix data and behaviours. `appModel` and `viewUpdateRule` is collections only of functions, and **the state** is a collection only of data.
+Pasta does not mix data and behaviours. `appActor` and `viewUpdateActor` is collections only of functions, and **the state** is a collection only of data.
 With Pasta, it is highly possible to create apps that do not contain a single `this` keyword.

-You could of course use your favourite data structure to put into the state, but it is not the concern of Pasta.
+You could of course use your favourite data structure to put into the state or use OO libraries for UI manipulations, but it is not the concern of Pasta.

-### concerned with how views are created  ###

-Because Pasta is platform independent, it does not provide view generation mechanisms.
-You have to do it on your own using for example jQuery or Titanium.UI.

 Tips
 ----